DARK MATTER!

 released.

-The oldest known galaxies currently,
+The oldest known galaxies,

 based on red shifts, were previously said to have existed about